ibarwick/firebird_fdw/README.md

 When defining foreign tables, PostgreSQL will pass any identifiers which do not require quoting to Firebird as-is, defaulting to lower-case.
-Firebird will then implictly fold thes to upper case.
+Firebird will then implictly fold these to upper case.
 For example, given the following table definitions in Firebird and PostgreSQL:

     CREATE TABLE CASETEST1 (